osmandapp/docs/content/osmand/map/vector-maps.md

 ## Contour Lines

 Contour lines are additional vector data that represent elevation above sea level.
 [You need to enable Contour lines Plugin, download the data for your region and configure the display](/osmand/plugins/contour-lines).

 This feature is paid, so you need [to purchase the appropriate package or subscription](/osmand/purchases).

 Contour lines are available for all map styles and modes.
 For find full description and settings read our article about [Contour lines plugin](/osmand/plugins/contour-lines).

+Configuring the display options for Contour lines -

 {% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.configure_map %} → {% data variables.android-values.index_srtm_ele %}